brayo003/Substrate-X-Theory-of-Information-Gravity/README.md

 ## Core Prediction
 `Γ = Γ₀ + kω²` - Quantum decoherence increases with rotation rate squared

+## Citation & Attribution
+This research and the SXC-IGC V12 Engine are the original work of brian 003.
+If you utilize this code, the $\alpha = 1.254$ scaling law, or the 1.5 saturation bound in your research, please cite:

+**brian 003, "Substrate X Theory of Information Gravity: Deterministic V12 Core," (2025).
+GitHub: https://github.com/brayo003/Substrate-X-Theory-of-Information-Gravity**

 ---

 *"Reality is information flowing in a universal substrate."*